 How Much Does New Hampshire Workers’ Compensation Insurance Cost?

-In New Hampshire, the NCCI assigns classification codes to each occupation.
-Each class code is then assigned a base rate for workers’ compensation insurance.
-To determine the premium, the annual payroll at the beginning of the policy period is divided by 100 and then multiplied by the base rate.
-For example:
+In New Hampshire, the National Council for Compensation Insurance (NCCI) assigns classification codes for each occupation.
+Each class code is given a recommended base rate for workers’ comp.
+For the premium, an employer’s annual payroll at the start of the policy period is divided by 100 and then multiplied by the base rate.

 - Classification Code 5474: Painting